-Basic training on the principals of IPM and the main points of this IPM Plan should also be provided to school nurses, administrative staff, the superintendent, and students.
+Basic training on the principles of IPM and the main points of this IPM Plan should also be provided to school nurses, administrative staff, the superintendent, and students.
 Coaches who use athletic fields should be given an overview and updates of basic monitoring and IPM practices for turf so they understand key pest problems to look out for and when to report them.

 All other staff are responsible for keep their work areas free of clutter, and reporting pests and pest-conducive conditions to the IPM Coordinator.
-Students are responsible for reporting pests to their teachers.